 This section intends to present the main outputs of the LEGS Project, namely the LEGS Handbook and the constantly updated website.
+The Livestock Emergency Guidelines and Standards (LEGS) assist people with managing and protecting their livestock during humanitarian crises.
 Take a look at the short video presenting the main tools and resources available on the website.

 The LEGS Project is an independent initiative that aims to improve the quality and livelihoods impact of livestock-related projects in humanitarian situations.